mvolkmann/blog/src/swift-ui.md

 any properties that are passed in when instances are created.
 The `body` value is a `ViewBuilder` that can contain up to 10 child view instances.
+When this limit is exceeded, the rather unhelpful error "Extra argument in call" will be reported.
 The `Group` view can be used to work around this limitation since each `Group` only counts as one view instance.